goatshriek/stumpless/docs/roadmap.md

 [Github page](https://github.com/goatshriek/stumpless).

 ## 2.0.0 (next major and minor release)
- * [DEPRECATE] **entry and element destructor synonyms** Currently, there are two forms of the destructors for these two structures: one that destroys the object itself, and one that destroys the object and all of the ones that it contains.
-The former is named `destroy_..._only` while the latter is named `destroy_..._and_contents`.
-The latter has a synonym named simply `destroy`, which does not convey its behavior well.
-This alias will be deprecated, and removed in the next major release in order to prevent confusion and misuse of the two forms.
- * [CHANGE] **Destructors no longer clear errors**
-   As destruction functions do not throw any errors by design, they should not clear the error flags.
-Clearing them can especially cause confusion in other language bindings, where the calling of the destructor is not explicit and may be difficult to track down.
  * [CHANGE] **Facilities and severities will be defined by enumerations** Enumerations are a cleaner way to represent the set values, and can be made compatible with the `syslog.h` values if their backing `int` values match.